Crimes Against Older Adults: Email Scams and Telemarketing Fraud

 - Lonely (living alone/little contact with others)

-- Financially sound, with accounts that house their life savings
+- Financially sound, with bank accounts that house their life savings

 - Vulnerable, with undiagnosed or progressively worsening physical or mental ailments

-The FBI closely monitors current scams and offers a realistic look at why scams often target seniors.
-It may fall on you to keep an eye on your older relatives or friends to watch for any phone or email scams targeting their finances or well-being.
+The FBI closely monitors current scams and offers a realistic look at why scams often target older victims.
+It may fall on you to keep an eye on your older relatives to watch for any elder fraud scams targeting their finances or well-being.

 What Telemarketing and Email Scams Look Like

 Whether by email or phone, scams are designed to scare or entice someone into taking fast action.
-Scammers may ask seniors for credit card numbers, send money in the mail, or hand over personal information (which can lead to identity fraud).
-Some even create a fake relationship before asking for money.
+Scammers may ask seniors for debit/credit card numbers or other information that can lead to financial abuse.
+Some even involve an individual pretending to be someone else to extract money.
+This is called an imposter scam.
 The Justice Department keeps an updated list of the most common scams, including:

 - Tech support or IT scams